 The seven churches listed below can be viewed as

-| City | English Meaning of Name | Viewed as a Time Period | Comments about the Scripture | |
+City | English Meaning of Name | Viewed as a Time Period | Comments about the Scriptures |

-| 1. | Ephesus City in the west | Apasus (Hittite word) | 31AD - 135AD Day of Pentecost to the forced removal of Jews from City of Jerusalem, currently enslaved | God-centred & hard working but forsaking first love. |
+1.Ephesus City in the west | Apasus (Hittite word) City of Mother God Acts 19:35 and where John is believed to have taken Mary - mother of the son of God - to spend her last years | 31AD - 135AD Day of Pentecost to the forced removal of Jews from City of Jerusalem, currently enslaved but on high free the Mother of us all Galatians 4:26. | God-centred & hard working, Fundamentalist, and forsaking first love. |

-| 2. | Smyrna | Myrrh Bitter Herbs | 64AD - 312AD 10 major government persecutions from Nero to Diocletian | Politically Persecuted and Suffering |
+2.Smyrna | Myrrh Bitter Herbs | 64AD - 312AD 10 major government persecutions from Nero to Diocletian | Politically Persecuted and Suffering |

-| 3. | Pergamon City furthest to the north | Fortified (Tower) A close ally of Rome famous for the Pergamon Altar a luxurious Greek temple. | 313AD - 1452AD Starts with Law passed by Constantine allowing Christian Church to own property — and presenting the Pope, the acknowledged leader (on earth), with the Lateran Palace in Rome, his own residence.
-Ends with Fall of Constantinople (Eastern Roman Empire) | Politically Connected but allowing priests and pastors who then "control" everyone else. |
+3.Pergamon City furthest to the north | Fortified (Up High) A close ally of Rome famous for the Pergamon Altar a luxurious Greek temple. | 313AD - 1452AD Starts with Law passed by Constantine allowing Christian Church to own property — and presenting the Pope, the acknowledged boss (on earth), with the Lateran Palace in Rome, his own residence.
+Ends with Fall of Constantinople (Eastern Roman Empire). | Politically on Top with "priests" and "pastors" or Nicolaitans who then "rule" the laity Nico-Overcome or Conquer (the laity). |

-| 5. | Sardis | Sardius "precious stone" | 1453AD - Today From the Reformation and the National churches - both Episcopal Anglican, Lutheran, Methodist and Reformed Presbyterian, Congregational.
-Separation of Church & State | Spoken of as "Alive" but quite dry and very nearly dead |
+5.Sardis | Sardius "precious stone" | 1453AD - Today From the Reformation and the National churches - both Episcopal Anglican, Lutheran, Methodist and Reformed Presbyterian, Congregational, Baptist.
+Separation of Church & State. | You have the name that "You live" but you are dead "Necrotic" i.e. dry, lifeless.
+Typified in Europe 1618-1648 by the Click here for some brief notes on the etymology of the English word "school".
+Typified in England 1653-1658 with Oliver Cromwell's rule. |

-| 6. | Philadelphia | Love of the Family — connected via the womb | 1738AD - Today From John and Charles Wesley (Methodist Revival) | Faithful and Prophetic and with a little power Five wise virgins |
+6.Philadelphia | Love of the Family — connected via the womb | 1738AD - Today From John and Charles Wesley (Methodist Revival) and George Mueller in the following century. | Faithful and Prophetic and with a little power.
+Five wise virgins |

 Note 1.
 Ephesus hates but Pergamos allows some who hold the teaching of the Nicolaitans - which Christ hates.
 There are no clear historical records anywhere of this teaching.
-Accordingly, we look at its literal meaning, which is "Victory of/over the laity - the people" as compared with Jesus's words "do not be called Master" and "call no one on earth Father"
+Accordingly, we look at its literal meaning, which is "Victory of/over the laity - the common people" as compared with Jesus's words "do not be called Master" and "call no one on earth Father"

 Note 2 on Thyatira: you allow the woman Jezebel to teach .. to cause my servants to go astray .. to practise idolatry